aerial telepresence for enterprises

 Drones will soon be as ubiquitous a tool as smart phones and tablets for industrial applications.
 To get there, the usability of drones needs to be enhanced via more intuitive control and improved access in a safe and cost-effective way.
-Cape has developed a unique solution to put the experts in control without the cost and risk of traveling to remote sites.
+Cape has developed a unique drone software solution to put the experts in control without the cost and risk of traveling to remote sites.

 Cape puts drone control in the hands of subject matter experts, making drone inspection safe and easy-to-use for any operator.
 The Cape team will work with your team to train your experts so that the team will be confident about the safe usage of drones.
 Cape Aerial Telepresence™ enables your remote experts to participate in field inspections with live streaming from anywhere, further increasing safety by reducing the staff required to be on site.
 Finally, the Cape Operator App ensures the safety of your local technician, who effortlessly monitors the drone flights with an intuitive interface that complements the training from Cape’s team of experts.